 6. Parallelism:

-It is the ability to execute multiple tasks simultaneously using multiple threads or processes.
-Parallelism is helpful for applications that require high performance and efficiency, such as data processing, scientific simulations, or machine learning.
-In C++, parallelism can be achieved using the Parallel STL library or OpenMP.
+The capability of carrying out numerous tasks concurrently through multiple threads or processes is known as parallelism.
+This feature proves beneficial for software applications that demand superior performance and effectiveness, like data processing, scientific simulations, or machine learning tasks.
+Within C++, parallelism can be accomplished by leveraging either the Parallel STL library or OpenMP.

 Example of Parallelism: